MicrosoftDocs/data-api-builder-docs/data-api-builder/data-api-builder-cli.md

 ### Using Data API builder with two configuration files

 There are many scenarios where maintaining multiple pairs of a baseline configuration file and environment specific configuration file can be useful.
-For example, it can allow developers to use separate files for each environment such as development, staging, and production.
+For example, It can allow developers to use separate files for each environment such as development, staging, and production.
 Having such configuration files can also make it easier to manage and update your settings over time.

 1. Using DAB it's super easy.
 We just need to keep all the configuration settings that are common across environments in a base configuration file, i.e. `dab-config.json`.